mysoultan/reference-architectures/aks/secure-baseline/04-networking.md

 # Hub Spoke Network Topology

+Previously you have covered [the Azure AD integration](./03-aad) for this AKS baseline reference implementation.
+The steps below go through the required  networking assets to land a new AKS cluster.

+---

 1. Login back into the Azure subscription tenant

    > the networking team login into the Azure subscription they are used to create